Pupil Premium Strategy Statement – Brookfield Community School

 Teachers should also have recognised this improvement through engagement in lessons and book scrutiny.

-The first cohort of students on the Corrective Reading comprehension programme will show improved levels of reading comprehension which will be evident in all literacy based subjects and lead to improved assessment results and overall attainment.
+Targeted interventions will show improved levels of reading comprehension which will be evident in literacy-based subjects and lead to improved assessment results and overall attainment.

 Improved attainment among disadvantaged pupils across the curriculum at the end of KS4